MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxImportRequest.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

-Use the New-MailboxImportRequest cmdlet to begin the process of importing a .pst file to a mailbox or archive.
+Use the New-MailboxImportRequest cmdlet to begin the process of importing a .pst file to a mailbox or archive hosted in on-premises Exchange.
 You can create more than one mailbox import request per mailbox and each mailbox import request must have a unique name.
 Microsoft Exchange automatically generates up to 10 unique names for a mailbox import request.
 However, to create more than 10 import requests for a mailbox, you need to specify a unique name when creating the import request, or you can remove existing import requests with the Remove-MailboxExportRequest cmdlet before starting a new import request with the default request \<Alias\>\\MailboxImportX (where X = 0-9).

+The import of .pst files is not possible for Exchange Online.

 By default, the import checks for duplication of items and doesn't copy the data from the .pst file into the mailbox or archive if a matching item exists in the target mailbox or target archive.